Crowdfunding Lawyers

 Rule 504: Small Offering Exemption

 Rule 504 of Regulation D is specifically designed for smaller offerings, permitting companies to raise up to $10 million within a 12-month period from both accredited and non-accredited investors.
-While companies utilizing Rule 504 are not required to register their restricted securities with the SEC, they must still adhere to state securities regulations.
+While companies utilizing Rule 504 are not required to register their restricted securities with the SEC, they must still adhere to state securities regulator requirements and state securities regulations.

 To ensure compliance with these state regulations, companies must file a Form D with the SEC within 15 days of the initial securities sale, as well as abide by relevant state securities laws, commonly referred to as “Blue Sky Laws”.